zhanglinfeng164/CAP_sputum_microbiota/README.md

 # CAP_sputum_microbiota
 Highly diverse sputum microbiota correlates with the disease severity in patients with community-acquired pneumonia: a longitudinal cohort study

 plot_pipeline.Rmd Data processing and drawing codes for all figures drawn in R are included.
-The input file corresponds to the title of the dataframe in the table
+The input file corresponds to the title of the dataframe in the tables

-plot_pipeline.pdf Ploting code and corresponding plots.
+plot_pipeline_update.pdf Ploting code and corresponding plots.

 tables.xlsx Related tables.

-statistics.R Data statistics code used in this article were included.
+statistics_pipeline.Rmd statistics code used in this article were included.

 upstream_pipeline.txt Scripts of sequence data.